 Finally, Adams said that Energizer for CICS increases system availability by eliminating bottlenecks and lockouts, and by reducing CPU utilization and resources for all workloads.

 Mike Welch, a senior systems programmer with Seattle-based Alaska Airlines, uses Mainview to monitor IP-based applications on his company's z/800 mainframe.
-He said the software makes it easier for his department to trace the flow of IP traffic and discover where
+He said the software makes it easier for his department to trace the flow of IP traffic and discover where problems occur.
+He said the software also lets him quickly find out how many people are logged on to the system.

 "It's hard to get packet traces and things like that," Welch said.
 "With Mainview for IP, it's simple to go in through the panels and view" the system.